-Miami Writers Institute is pleased to partner with three ground-breaking organizations for writers of color: CantoMundo, Cave Canem, and Kundiman, to offer three scholarships for the upcoming Miami Writers Institute on May 8 – 11, 2019 in downtown Miami, FL.
-The scholarship includes full tuition to a workshop of the recipient’s choice, and hotel accommodations for the duration of the conference.
+Miami Writers Institute is pleased to partner with three ground-breaking organizations for writers of color: CantoMundo, Cave Canem, and Kundiman, to offer three scholarships for the Miami Writers Institute on July 27 – August 1, 2020 online.
+The scholarship includes full tuition to a workshop of the recipient’s choice.

 CANTOMUNDO SCHOLARSHIP RECIPIENT:

 CantoMundo supports the creation, circulation, and critical analysis of Latina/o poetry.
 CantoMundo cultivates a community of Latina/o poets through an annual writing retreat, regional workshops, public readings, and the CantoMundo Poetry Prize, an annual book contest that publishes and promotes a poetry volume by a Latina/o writer.